tahaontech/tahaontech/README.md

 - 💬 Ask me about **Software**

-- ❤️ Interested in Scala language
+- ❤️ Interested in Rust language

 - 📫 How to reach me **thhk2831@gmail.com**